 Where are Stevie’s guitars, etc.?
 Is there an SRV museum or display anywhere?

-The Vaughan Estate owns all of Stevie’s guitars, the gold coin rings and the Coptic cross which Stevie wore.
+The Vaughan Estate owns all of Stevie’s equipment, the gold coin rings and the Coptic cross which Stevie wore.
 Most rumors of the sale of Stevie’s guitars are false.
 In particular, the persistent rumor that Randy Bachman bought Number One is false.
 My understanding is that Bachman either purchased an expensive replica of Number One or an SRV Signature Stratocaster prototype.
 Stevie’s guitar called “Lenny” was auctioned for charity in June 2004, bringing over $623,000.
 The buyer was Guitar Center.
 Some of Stevie’s guitars were stolen in 2007, and some were not recovered.
 A year-long exhibition in Dallas of perhaps the most important collection of SRV memorabilia (other than the guitars) began in May 2006 and ran through mid-May 2007.
 Number One was on display at the Grammy Museum in Los Angeles from June 2014 until April 2015.
 From there it is my understanding the SRV exhibit went on to other cities in the US.
 In 2018, Stevie’s Fender Broadcaster from his days in the band Liberation (ca. 1970) sold for $250,000.

 Is there audio or video of Stevie’s last performance?